XvrTeo/Regex-Tutorial/Develop/phone-number-regex-pattern.md

 # Regex Tutorial for Phone Numbers

 Phone numbers come in various formats and can be challenging to extract or validate from a given text.
 Regular expressions (regex) are powerful tools for pattern matching and can be used to create a regex pattern that matches phone numbers.
-Here, we will explore a common regex pattern for matching phone numbers, explaining its various components such as anchors, quantifiers, character classes, flags, grouping and capturing, bracket expressions, greedy and lazy match, boundaries, back-references, look-ahead, and look-behind.
+This tutorial will explore a common regex pattern for matching phone numbers, explaining its various components such as anchors, quantifiers, character classes, flags, grouping and capturing, bracket expressions, greedy and lazy match, boundaries, back-references, look-ahead, and look-behind.

 ## Summary